axibase/arduino/dataTransmission/atsd_serial_example/README.md

 ####Compile and Run java application

-To compile, navigate to the source folder:
+To compile, navigate to the project folder:
 ```
 cd ./arduino/dataTransmission/atsd_serial_example
 ```